A node’s properties are defined by the defaults object in its html definition.

 dialog is okayed, the property takes whatever value is in the input.

-type can be either text
+The <input> type can be either text for string/number properties, or

-for boolean properties.
-Alternatively, a <select>
+checkbox for boolean properties.
+Alternatively, a <select> element can be

 used if there is a restricted set of choices.